 R129 tests are carried out using a Q-dummy which has 32 sensors, which is more advanced and gives us a better idea of what is happening during these crash tests.
 This dummy is put through mandatory frontal, rear, and side testing.
 The frontal testing is conducted at 32 mph, the rear testing is conducted at 18 mph, and the additional side testing is conducted at 15 mph.

-Many of our Extended Rear-Facing (ERF) seats have the additional Swedish Plus Test Approval.
+Many of our Extended Rear-Facing (ERF) seats have the additional Plus Test Approval.
 This test is not mandatory.
-It is conducted at a higher speed and shorter braking distance than the European standards ECE R44 and R129.
-This test also measures the forces on the crash test dummy’s neck with sensors, which is why forward-facing car seats are not tested as they present forces that are too high on the neck.
+It is conducted at a higher speed and shorter braking distance than the European standards ECE R44 and R129 to represent a more realistic crash situation.

 ADAC is a vehicle insurance company that is involved in the promotion of safety and product testing, including Child Car Seats.
 ADAC cannot test all seats so they will be preselected based on popularity, volume of sales and novelties, such as swivel seats.
 ADAC use the more advanced Q-dummy and will test above the standard regulations.
 Their frontal testing is conducted at 40 mph and their side testing is conducted at 31 mph.